rdelos747/FNA-Utils/readme.md

 # The `FontLib` class

+`public class FontLib`

 `public FontLib(string fontPath, GraphicsDevice graphics)`

-_Used to create fonts for a specific font file.
+- _Used to create fonts for a specific font file.
 For now, ttf files are sourced from the client game folder's `content` directory._

 ```c#
 FontLib FontLibrary = new FontLib("path/to/my/font", GraphicsDevice);